Hearing Loss Workers’ Comp Attorneys

 Employers and insurance companies may challenge your claim and argue your hearing loss had nothing to do with work.
 They may seek access to your medical records to search for evidence of any previous problems with your hearing.
 Their goal is to minimize your claim and reduce the amount of benefits you collect.

 That’s why you need an experienced workers’ compensation attorney to fight for you.
-Our firm has been helping injured workers in Monmouth and Ocean counties since 1927.
+Our firm has been helping injured workers in New Jersey since 1927.
 We know the workers’ compensation system laws and how the system works here.
 We’ve helped countless injured workers get the benefits that they need and deserve so they can move forward.

 Employers and their insurance companies get to choose the doctor that treats your hearing loss.
 Doctors chosen by the insurance company aren’t thinking about your best interests.
 They often make decisions that help the insurance company save money.
 Meanwhile, you are left without the treatment that you need.